BlenderCN/BlenderPython/Home.md

 Welcome to the Blender Python Recipes wiki!
-_curated and opinionated snippets for bpy_
+(Work In Progress until this message goes) _curated and opinionated snippets for bpy_

 Scripting examples are listed in the section to the right.